mikewolfe/Strandedseq_pipeline/NETseq_README.md

 test.
 For example if you wanted to filter out windows that have at least 1 read at the center and an average of 1 read across the window you would specify `---filter avg_cov cov --cov_cutoff 1 --avg_cov_cutoff 1`.
-Note that if you do not specify the `--filters` option than no filters will be applied.
+Note that if you do not specify the `--filters` option then no filters will be applied.

 This script depends on additional custom python modules that are in that same directory.
 So if you want to move the script from its location you should just copy the whole `workflow/scripts/` directory to ensure that the `bed_utils.py` and `bwtools.py` dependencies can be found by the script.
-Additionally the script depends on the `pyBigwig` python module, the `scipy` module, and the `numpy` module so you must be working in an environment that has those python modules installed.
+Additionally the script depends on the `pyBigwig` python module, the `scipy` module, the `statsmodels` module, and the `numpy` module so you must be working in an environment that has those python modules installed.

 The script takes genomewide `.bw` files as input.
 These can be easily generated from your `.bam` alignment files using the `deeptools` python module.
 For